Don't Know Where to Start? You're in the Right Place.

 $36K–$50K/yr

 Food service on the platform.
 Often the easiest way to get your first hitch and sea time.
-If you have any kitchen experience, this gets you offshore fast.
+Kitchen experience gets you offshore fast.

 No Experience Required